-Deadline for abstracts is June 1, 2014.
-Contributors whose abstract is selected will be notified by August 1, 2014.
-Selecting an abstract to be submitted as a fully developed article is not a guarantee of publication–that is the idea, however.
+Abstracts will be accepted through the end of 2014.
 Final articles will be submitted using MLA style, including notes and works cited.
 Contributors to the published anthology will receive a print copy of the book as payment.

-The anthology will be released in 2015 in both print and digital editions with global distribution via Amazon, Barnes & Noble, Espresso Book Machine, and a host of worldwide markets.
+The anthology will be released in both print and digital editions with global distribution via Amazon, Barnes & Noble, Espresso Book Machine, and a host of worldwide markets.

 Contact the Press with questions or comments regarding the planned anthology.